sickasoraus/card-bazaar/README.md

 - Fetches MTG card art from the Scryfall API
 - Hover overlay showing placeholder price, rarity, condition, and inventory data
 - Variant selector for different conditions/prices
+- Double-click card art to add it to your cart and remove items from the cart menu

 *Future versions aim to source real pricing and inventory data.*